Mesothelioma Diagnosis

 - Rely on family to support you and the guidance of your doctors to make decisions about treatment.

 Learning about and understanding your treatment options can help during the process of diagnosis and deciding on what treatments to choose from.
 Let your oncologist give you resources so that you can make informed decisions.
-Ask any questions you have before starting on a treatment plan so you feel comfortable with the next steps.
-Involve your loved ones so you have support and help making important decisions.
+Ask any questions you have before starting on a treatment plan, so you feel comfortable with the next steps.
+Involve your loved ones, so you have support and help making important decisions.

-If you do not have a support system available to you, or would like assistance, please call us at 1-800-692-8608 or fill out our form for your Free Resources.
+If you do not have a support system available to you or would like assistance, please call us at 1-800-692-8608 or fill out our form for your Free Resources.
 We’re standing by to offer you any assistance you need.

-Luis Argote-Greene is an internationally recognized thoracic surgeon.
+Medical Reviewer and EditorLuis Argote-Greene is an internationally recognized thoracic surgeon.
 He has trained and worked with some of the most prominently known thoracic surgeons in the United States and Mexico, including pioneering mesothelioma surgeon Dr. David Sugarbaker.
-He is professionally affiliated with University Hospitals (UH).
+He works in the Department of Thoracic and Cardiovascular Surgery at Cleveland Clinic – Rosner Family Health and Wellness Center.
 His areas of interest and expertise are mesothelioma, mediastinal tumors, thoracic malignancies, lung cancer, lung transplantation, esophageal cancer, experimental surgery, and lung volume reduction.
 Dr. Argote-Greene has also done pioneering work with video-assisted thoracoscopic surgery (VATS), as well as robotic assisted minimally invasive surgery.
 He has taught the procedures to other surgeons both nationally and internationally.